NaubaneJky/NaubaneJky/README.md

-<h1>🎮 NaubaneJky</h1>
+# 🎮 NaubaneJky

+`Digital Craftsman (Developer/Creator)`

-<h4 align="left">Hi 👋, I'm Nabhan Zaki a.k.a NaubaneJky, aa self-driven learner passionate about programming and tech.
+Hi 👋, I'm Nabhan Zaki a.k.a NaubaneJky, aa self-driven learner passionate about programming and tech.
 Right now, I’m focused on improving my coding skills.</h4>
-<h4 align="left">I enjoy exploring new tools, learning different programming languages, and building small projects as part of my growth.
-For me, learning doesn’t have to be perfect—as long as I stay curious and consistent.</h4>
+I enjoy exploring new tools, learning different programming languages, and building small projects as part of my growth.
+For me, learning doesn’t have to be perfect—as long as I stay curious and consistent.
 <hr/>

 # 💻 Tech Stack: